Sensedia/api-manager-java-client-sdk/docs/DevelopersApi.md

 <a name="createOrUpdateDeveloper1"></a>
 # **createOrUpdateDeveloper1**
-> Developer createOrUpdateDeveloper1(login, bean, sensediaAuth)
+> Developer createOrUpdateDeveloper1(sensediaAuth, login, bean)

 Create or update developer